pierrebedu/portfolio/index.md

 \
 State of the art, all purpose, image classifier with multiple tricks from research papers. \
 (CNNs, ViTs, soft labels, TTA, quantize, schedulers and so on, all customizable) \
-This is my go-to routine.
+This script is my go-to routine.

 ---